 When benefits are managed by third-party providers, internal teams may have trouble getting the right reports, accessing information, or even getting someone on the line.
 Especially at large outsourcers who have multiple, large clients, internal HR teams might feel like they’re low on the priority list.

 Here’s what you can do: Be smart and deliberate when choosing your third-party partnerships, and understand that bigger doesn’t always mean better.
 (Sometimes, a partner company around the same size as yours might be better able to relate to your day-to-day.)
 If you can, choose a partner that has some experience in your specific type of business, and who treats you as a valued customer from the outset.
+Most importantly gain some insight Benefit Administrators at the outsourcing company you are looking at.

 4. Data security risks